sandsmark/aicompo-tg17/README.md

 On each game tick the server emits one or more JSON-objects, depending on what happened the last tick.

-`status update` - Contains all essential information for your player
+`status update` - Contains all essential information your player will need to interact with the surroundings.

 ```JSON
 {